Xinan15/Java-Practice/Notes-OOP/1-Class and Object.md

 - Tip: The "Don't Repeat Yourself" (DRY) principle is about reducing the repetition of code.
 You should extract out the codes that are common for the application, and place them at a single place and reuse them instead of repeating it.

 ## Classes and Objects

+Java is an object-oriented programming language.<br>

+Everything in Java is associated with classes and objects, along with its attributes and methods.<br>

+For example: in real life, a car is an object.
+The car has attributes, such as weight and color, and methods, such as drive and brake.

+A Class is like an object constructor, or a "blueprint" for creating objects.
   ### Class
    <strong>A class is a template for objects.</strong>